pal-robotics/tiago_tutorials/demo_motions/ReadMe.md

-# First Step
-This tutorial requires the tiago gazebo simulator. /*include the directory to the simulation here*/

 # Demo motions
 This tutorial simply shows some of the movements possible by the TiaGO robot using the PlayMotion action server.
 To run the motions launch the gazebo simulator.
 Two models of the TiaGO robot can be used for this tutorial, namely steel and titanium.
 ~~~~